Alfresco/alfresco-dockerfiles-bakery/search/service/README.md

   localhost/alfresco/alfresco-search-service:latest
 ```

-This will dump the original content of the image ina a local `solrhome`
+This will dump the original content of the image in a local `solrhome`
 directory, including:

  * `rerank` & `noRerank` template core configurations.